PaloAltoNetworks/terraform-scm-access-modules/examples/remote_networks/README.md

 A Terraform example for deploying Prisma SASE Remote Networks in a scalable and repeatable manner using either:
 - yaml
+- #TODO:
   - json
   - hcl tfvars

 This example can be used to familarize oneself with both Prisma SASE Remote Networks and Terraform - it creates everything required to support the deployment and configuration of a remote network.